 Margit Meissner Fund for the Study of the Holocaust in Czech Lands Fellow Laura Brade

 Ms. Laura Brade is a PhD Candidate in History, University of North Carolina at Chapel Hill, and her dissertation is entitled “Coerced Voluntary Migration: Jewish Flight from the Protectorate of Bohemia and Moravia, 1939-1941.”
-She earned her Master’s Degree in History from University of North Carolina at Chapel Hill in 2011.
-Ms. Brade possesses skills in Czech, German, and Spanish.
+She earned her Master’s Degree in History from the University of North Carolina at Chapel Hill in 2011.
 Ms. Brade presented a paper entitled “Integration through Emigration: Organizational Cooperation in Facilitating Flight from the Protectorate of Bohemia and Moravia” at the World Congress of Jewish Studies in Jerusalem, 2013 as well as a paper entitled “‘Temporary’ Exile: National Differences in Czech and Austrian Kindertransport Experience” at the Powell and Heller 2011 Holocaust Conference, Pacific Lutheran University in Parkland, Washington.
+She possesses skills in Czech, German, and Spanish.
 While in residence at the Center for Advanced Holocaust Studies, Ms. Brade worked on her project entitled “Coerced Voluntary Migration: Jewish Flight from the Protectorate of Bohemia and Moravia, 1939-1941.”

 Ms. Brade was an organizer and presenter for the UNC Transnational and Minority History Working Group Conference in 2012.
-She also participated in a summer research workshop held at the United States Holocaust Memorial Museum, “Exploring the plight and path of Jewish refugees, survivors, and Displaced Persons,” 2012.
-Ms. Brade has earned several awards and fellowship including: Claims Conference Saul Kagan Fellowship in Advanced Shoah Studies, 2012-2013 and 2013-2014; Fulbright U.S. Student Fellowship – Czech Republic, 2012-2013; European Holocaust Research Infrastructure Fellowship, 2012; and Yad Vashem International Institute Summer Fellowship, 2011.
+She also participated in a summer research workshop held at the United States Holocaust Memorial Museum, “Exploring the plight and path of Jewish refugees, survivors, and Displaced Persons,” in 2012.
+Ms. Brade has earned several awards and fellowships, including the Claims Conference Saul Kagan Fellowship in Advanced Shoah Studies, 2012-2013 and 2013-2014; Fulbright U.S. Student Fellowship – Czech Republic, 2012-2013; European Holocaust Research Infrastructure Fellowship, 2012; and Yad Vashem International Institute Summer Fellowship, 2011.